Kobe Green Arena

-Kobe Green Arena is an indoor sporting arena located in Kobe, Japan.
+Kobe Green Arena is an indoor sporting arena located in Kobe, Hyōgo Prefecture, Japan.
 The capacity of the arena is 6,000 people.

-The arena hosted games of several global women's volleyball tournaments, including the official 2006 Women's Volleyball World Championship and also for the FIVB World Grand Prix 2008.
+The arena was opened in July 1993.
+It hosted games of several global women's volleyball tournaments, including the official 2006 Women's Volleyball World Championship and also for the FIVB World Grand Prix 2008.
 Amongst others, the USA, Kazakhstan, Turkey and Japan played there.